jundalisay/sp/content/en/research/diogenes/lives/chapter-20.md

 He was made ephor in the 55th Olympiad.

-But Pamphila says that it was in the fifty-sixth.
-And he was made first ephor in the year of the archonship of Euthydemus, as we are told by Sosicrates.
+But Pamphila says that it was in the 56th.

+He was made first ephor in the year of the archonship of Euthydemus, as we are told by Sosicrates.
 Chilo was also the first person who introduced the custom of joining the ephors to the kings as their counsellors: though Satyrus attributes this institution to Lycurgus.

 He, as Herodotus says in his first book, when Hippocrates was sacrificing at Olympia, and the cauldrons began to boil of their own accord, advised him either to marry, or, if he were married already, to discard his wife, and disown his children.

-II.
-He asked Æsop what Jupiter was doing, and that Æsop replied,
+<sup>2</sup> He asked Æsop what Jupiter was doing, and that Æsop replied,

 “He is lowering what is high, and exalting what is low.”